 Cutting of trees for firewood used in the manufacture of maple syrup and other maple products.

 Small-scale Portable Saw Mills.
 Small-scale Portable Saw Mills, as defined in Section 20 of this Zoning Law, are permitted to operate from sunrise to sunset, provided a no-fee permit is secured from the Code Enforcement Officer.
-Small-scale Portable Saw Mills are permitted when used for a temporary non-commercial project on a property, which consists of three (3) or more acres, for a period up to thirty (30) consecutive days.
+Small-scale Portable Saw Mills are permitted when used for a temporary project on a property, which consists of three (3) or more acres, for a period up to thirty (30) consecutive days.
 Small-scale Portable Saw Mill operations that exceed thirty (30) consecutive days require Site Plan Approval from the Planning Board.

-Small-scale Saw Mills (not portable).
+Small-scale Non-Portable Saw Mills.
 Create regs and require Site Plan Approval.
+[CHERYL HAS LANGUAGE FOR THIS – WILLSEND]

+Purpose.
+To allow small-scale, non-portable sawmills in appropriate districts while protecting neighboring properties from excessive noise, traffic, and environmental impacts.

+Permitted Districts.
+Small-scale sawmills are allowed by Special Use Permit and Site Plan Review in the following districts:

+Agricultural (AG)

+Rural Residential (RR)

+Industrial (I) (Modify for your zoning map.)

+Standards.

+Minimum Lot Size: 5 acres.

+Setbacks: Buildings & sawmill equipment: 150 ft from property lines.

+Log/lumber storage: 100 ft from property lines.

+Hours of Operation: Monday–Saturday, 7:00 a.m.–7:00 p.m., unless modified by the Planning Board.

+Noise: Operations shall comply with Town noise limits and not exceed ___ dBA at the property line.
+Mufflers and sound-reducing devices are required.

+Screening.
+Minimum 50-ft vegetative buffer along property boundaries.
+Additional screening may be required adjacent to residences.

+Traffic and Access.

+Adequate truck access from a suitable Town or County road.

+Off-street loading/unloading area required.

+Truck idling limited to 5 minutes.

+Environmental Protection.